Balldale, New South Wales: Balldale Football Club

-Former Balldale player, Frank Anderson, younger brother of former St.Kilda player, Jack Anderson made his VFL debut with North Melbourne in June 1942.
+Former Balldale player Frank Anderson, younger brother of former St.Kilda player, Jack Anderson made his VFL debut with North Melbourne in June 1942.

 The club best and fairest winner in 1946 was "Snow" Seymour.

 In 1947, when Balldale FC re-entered the Hume Football League, club President, Mr. Kelly Joseph Azzi, donated a medal for the Hume FL best and fairest award and to this day it is still called the Azzi Medal.

+Amy Krauz won the 1948 Hume Netball Association best and fairest award (Ada Marks Trophy).

 J Edmunds was the winner of the 1949 club best and fairest award.

-In 1953, Tom McCann was reappointed as the coach and Colin Wilson won the club best and fairest award.
+In 1953 Tom McCann was reappointed as the coach and Colin Wilson won the club best and fairest award.